July 18 - 24

 Exploration with Maud Robart

-In ancient Africa, the original nature of art was celebration of life.
-But what does it mean "to celebrate life"?
+In ancient Africa, the essence of art was the celebration of life.

-Such experience emerges from listening.
-The process is fulfilled through adaptation to others in the space and to the space itself, through attending to the melodic and rhythmical precision of the hymns and to the internal perceptions of the singer.
+This experience can be entered via a fine listening.
+The process is fulfilled by adapting to others in the space and to the space itself.
+It requires the participant to engage a “transparent” attention, present simultaneously to the melodic and rhythmical precision of the songs, as well as to his/her inner perceptions.

 Field of exploration